 Since 2009, we have measured 100% of greenhouse gas emissions from our activities around the world in order to reduce our carbon footprint.

-Global targets have been for 2030 and have been recently verified by the Science Based Target initiative.
+Global targets in the plan Horizon 2030 have been verified by the Science Based Target.

 For a more detailed look at our climate strategy and information about our Carbon Footprint see the Carbon Footprint Inventory history.

 Thanks to internal plans, since 2009 scope 1 & 2 emissions have been reduced by 11,333,522 tCO2eq, a figure similar to the annual emissions of a city of 192,027 inhabitants.
 In 2019, the consumption of renewable electricity prevented the emission of 51,076 tCO2eq, and the emissions avoided thanks to the sorting and capturing of biogas in landfills amounted to 1.895.195tCO2 eq.